-- ALL RANGES CAN TIP. - INSTALL ANTI-TIP BRACKET PACKED WITH RANGE -SEE INSTALLATION INSTRUCTIONS. - A CHILD OR ADULT CAN TIP THE RANGE AND BE KILLED. - ENGAGE THE RANGE TO THE ANTI-TIP DEVICE -SEE INSTALLATION INSTRUCTIONS. - RE-ENGAGE THE ANTI-TIP DEVICE IF THE RANGE IS MOVED. - FAILURE TO DO SO CAN RESULT IN DEATH OR SERIOUS BURNS TO CHILDREN OR ADULTS.
+ALL RANGES CAN TIP.
+INSTALL ANTI-TIP BRACKET PACKED WITH RANGE - SEE INSTALLATION INSTRUCTIONS.
+A CHILD OR ADULT CAN TIP THE RANGE AND BE KILLED.
+ENGAGE THE RANGE TO THE ANTI-TIP DEVICE - SEE INSTALLATION INSTRUCTIONS.
+RE-ENGAGE THE ANTI-TIP DEVICE IF THE RANGE IS MOVED.
+FAILURE TO DO SO CAN RESULT IN DEATH OR SERIOUS BURNS TO CHILDREN OR ADULTS.

-The following symbols are related to s Safety and are used on the product and throughout this ma anual.
-Meaning / Description Symbol Meaning / Description Symbol WARNING / CAUTION An appropriate safety instruction should be followed or caution to a potential hazard exists.
-HEAVY This product is heavy and reference should be made to the safety instructions for provisions of lifting and moving.
-HEAVY This product is heavy and reference should be made to the safety instructions for provisions of lifting and moving.
-DANGEROUS VOLTAGE To indicate hazards arising from dangerous voltages.
-4 DISCONNECT MAINS SUPPLY Disconnect incoming supply before inspection or maintenance.
-PROTECTIVE EARTH (GROUND) To identify any terminal which is intended for connection to an
+The following symbols are related to Safety and are used on the product and throughout this manual.

+Meaning / Description Symbol Meaning / Description Symbol WARNING / CAUTION An appropriate safety instruction should be followed or caution to a potential hazard exists. $\underline{\bigwedge}$ HEAVY This product is heavy and reference should be made to the safety instructions for provisions of lifting and moving.
+DANGEROUS VOLTAGE To indicate hazards arising from dangerous voltages. Â DISCONNECT MAINS SUPPLY Disconnect incoming supply before inspection or maintenance.
+PROTECTIVE EARTH (GROUND) To identify any terminal which is intended for connection to an external conductor for protection against electric shock in case of a fault, or the terminal of a protective earth (ground) electrode.